 The first step in a child custody case is to file a Petition for Child Custody.
 If the parties are going through a contested divorce then custody will be decided as part of that process.
 The other parent will file a response and the parties will typically attend a mediation shortly thereafter.
 If the parents cannot reach an agreement at mediation then the Court will hold a hearing, after a Motion for Temporary Orders is filed, to put a temporary arrangement in place pending trial.
 Discovery, the process by which information is gained from the other side, will then be used to gather evidence and build a case for why one should have majority or primary custody of the child. if the matter does not settle then the Judge will make a final decision after a bench trial.

-Lindsey Sharp is a Melbourne attorney handling child custody cases in Brevard County and elsewhere in Florida.
-Once retained she will quickly file your Petition as well as a request for temporary relief.
-If there is an emergency situation, such as child abuse, then she will request an expedited hearing from the Court.
-After the initial hearing she will use the discovery process to gain financial information, releases for the obtaining of criminal records, phone records, and other evidence which will help you prove your case.
-Lindsey will aggressively represent you through trial and will provide the highest level of service; she promptly responds to phone messages, makes herself available to answer questions, and ensures that you receive copies of all documents.
+Lindsey Sharp and Deborah Dye are Melbourne attorneys handling child custody cases in Brevard County and elsewhere in Florida.
+Once retained they will quickly file your Petition as well as a request for temporary relief.
+If there is an emergency situation, such as child abuse, then our firm will request an expedited hearing from the Court.
+After the initial hearing we will use the discovery process to gain financial information, releases for the obtaining of criminal records, phone records, and other evidence which will help you prove your case.
+Lindsey and Deborah will aggressively represent you through trial and will provide the highest level of service; they promptly respond to phone messages, they make themselves available to answer questions, and ensure that you receive copies of all documents.
 Call our office to speak with a lawyer.

 We also service clients in the Brevard County cities of Titusville, Cocoa, Palm Bay, Grant, Valkaria, and Rockledge, as well as in the Indian River County areas of Fellsmere, Sebastian, Vero Beach, Indian River Shores, and Orchid.

 Nothing is more stressful than a matter involving your children.
 Affording representation should not be another reason to worry.
-Lindsey strives to provide the highest level of service.
-She also strives to do so at an affordable price.
+Lindsey and Deborah strive to provide the highest level of service.
+They also strive to do so at an affordable price.
 She is often able to take modified payment plans and handles most matters for a set flat fee.
 Many in Melbourne are struggling in today’s economy.
 Paying for a child custody lawyer should be manageable.
 We are ready to assist you.